EvernodeXRPL/evernode-sdk/README.md

 To make it easy to get started and test HotPocket smart contracts on your local PC, you can use [HotPocket developer kit](hpdevkit/index.md).
 Follow the [tutorials](#tutorials) above to know how to use it.

+### HotPocket protocol reference

+We will publish the HotPocket protocol reference in the future for smart contracts and clients so you can come up with your own libraries and tools to support HotPocket development on the platform of your choice.

 ## Evernode integration

-You need to interact with Evernode (via XRPL) to deploy your contracts on [Evernode network](https://dashboard.evernode.org).
+You need to interact with Evernode (via [XRPL](https://xrpl.org/)) to deploy your HotPocket smart contracts on [Evernode network](https://dashboard.evernode.org).
 We will be introducing the necessary tools and libraries for that in the future.

 ## Issues and feedback

-Please post any issues and feedback you have [here](issues).
+Please post any issues and feedback you have [here](https://github.com/HotPocketDev/evernode-sdk/issues).

 ## Updates